- Live Rates

 That’s why today makes a potentially ideal time to buy a home.
 That’s because mortgage rates in WA, CO, ID, and OR are near historic lows.
-Rates have never been as low as they are right now, giving prospective home buyers the chance to lock in at very low rates and save tens of thousands of dollars (or more) on their mortgages.
+Rates are very low right now, giving prospective home buyers the chance to lock in at very low rates and save tens of thousands of dollars (or more) on their mortgages.

 Having said that, the exact mortgage rate that you are able to lock in at will depend on your credit and financial profile, loan-to-value ratio, and the mortgage company that you work with.
 All these factors will play a role in the precise interest rate that you get.

 As mentioned, mortgage rates are extremely low, and they have been for many months.
 In fact, rates started on a decline since November 2018 and they have been steadily decreasing ever since.

 That said, rates have fluctuated somewhat over the past couple of months, though they are still at extremely low levels.

 Mortgage rates have been declining for a few reasons.
 For starters, the Federal Reserve has been consistently keeping interest rates low.
 Over the last few meetings, the Fed has either decreased interest rates or kept them where they are.